Our Science

 • The MOA (glucan synthase inhibition) has been previously validated as a clinically relevant target by the echinocandins

-• Disruption of the fungal cell wall is fungicidal against Candida spp
+• Disruption of the fungal cell wall is fungicidal against Candida spp.

-• No cross-resistance with azoles because of the different MOA
+• No cross-resistance with azoles

 • Different enzyme-inhibition properties than the echinocandins